 Ready or not, both you and your church are online more than ever before.

-You’re streaming your services live and posting clips and videos on Instagram, Facebook, YouTube and TikTok.
+You’re streaming your services live and posting clips and videos on Instagram, Facebook, YouTube, and TikTok.
+Not only that, but if your online influence and platform are growing, you’re reaching a broader audience than ever before.

 Handling the tech is one thing, but a question many don’t think of is how to handle the people.